Searchinmena/searchinmena/README.md

 #### Services

 General most imporant rule - try to create small classes with one responsibility (Single Responsibility Principle).
-So all the code that you need in e. g. controller should go somewhere else.
-The best way is to create service (or even more than one if one is getting to big).
+So for example you might have a case where a lot of code in your controller should actually go somewhere else.
+The best way is to create service (or even more than one if one is getting too big).

 Place them in `app/services` directory.